mooreds/docs-1/references/connectors/stripe-documentation.md

 ## get_balance

-<p>Retrieves the current account balance, based on the authentication that was used to make the request.</p>
+Retrieves the current account balance, based on the authentication that was used to make the request.

 <details><summary>Parameters</summary>